United States at the Olympics: Recent period (1994–present)

 U.S. athletes have appeared in every Summer Olympics Games in recent decades, with their fortunes having steadily improved in most sports since 1992.
 America finished second in the medal count in 1992 and 2008, while placing first at seven other Games in that period.

 Jennie Finch signing autographs.
 From 1998 to 2010, Finch became the most recognizable face on a dominant U.S. softball squad.
 Her 2004 Olympics showing put her on an elite level, as she helped lead Team USA to a gold medal.

+At the 2016 Summer Games, Kim Rhode became the only female Olympian to win an Olympic medal in six consecutive Olympic Games (1996, 2000, 2004, 2008, 2012, 2016).
+She has won three gold medals, one silver medal and two bronze medals.

 The United States, represented by the United States Olympic & Paralympic Committee (USOPC), competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place in the summer of 2020, the Games were postponed to July 23 to August 8, 2021, due to the COVID-19 pandemic.
 The opening ceremony flag-bearers for the United States were baseball player Eddy Alvarez and basketball player Sue Bird.
 Javelin thrower Kara Winger was the flag-bearer for the closing ceremony.
-When USA Gymnastics announced that 2016 Olympic all-around champion Simone Biles would not participate in the gymnastics all-around final, the spotlight fell on her American teammates.
+When USA Gymnastics announced that 2016 Olympic all-around champion Simone Biles would not participate in the gymnastics all-around final due to health issues, the spotlight fell on her American teammates.
 The U.S. had won the event in each of the last five Olympic Games: a formidable winning streak was on the line.
 Sunisa Lee embraced the moment and stood tall to deliver for her country.
 She totaled 57.433 to hold off Rebeca Andrade of Brazil (57.298) to clinch the title.
 Lee also made history of her own.
 With victory in the all-around she became the first Hmong American gymnast to win an Olympic gold medal, and the first gymnast of Asian descent to do so.
 With a silver in the women's team final and bronze in the individual uneven bars Lee left Tokyo with an impressive three Olympic medals.

 Lydia Jacoby, Alaska's teenage swimming sweetheart, made history when she became the first Alaskan swimmer selected to make the U.S. Olympic swim team.
-She stunned the world to secure victory in the women's 100m breaststroke.
+She surprised the swimming world by winning the women's 100m breaststroke.
 Recent major champion Nelly Korda followed the winning ways of compatriot Xander Schauffele to take home gold in the women's golf competition.
 The 2.01m-tall thrower Ryan Crouser retained his Olympic title in the men's shot put and did so in some style, setting an Olympic record three times.
 The U.S. achieved a commanding lead in the overall medal count, with 113 medals, but only edged China in the gold medal tally on the last day, finishing with 39 gold medals to China's 38.